TheCat-In-TheClouds/MAGD271/README.md

 ### Grading Policy

-It is your responsibility to track of your performance over the course of the semester.
+It is your responsibility to track your performance over the course of the semester.
 Grades will be posted on D2L for your review.
 Requirements for the successful completion of an assignment will be enumerated and assigned point values.
 As this course engages with the aesthetic dimension of human experience, wherein the imagination plays a strong role, some requirements will be less specific than others, and taste may play a role in their evaluation.
 Please ask for clarification of requirements __in advance of the assignment deadline__.

 Like many other operations in new media, grades are a matter of entering records into a database; mistakes happen.
 If you feel that I have made an error recording your grade, please email me to politely request either an explanation or correction.
 Please consult with me in advance of the semester's completion if you would like to discuss your grades or propose additional projects for extra credit.